The major scales are the building blocks of western music. The major scale is the “roadmap,” which can make up chords and melodies.

 What to do next?

-As you can now see, the major scale is crucial knowledge for making better songwriting decisions.
+As you can see, the major scale is crucial knowledge for better songwriting decisions.

 Once you understand the basic interval formula and Nashville Number system, writing in any key signature becomes a breeze.

-It is wise to learn all the notes within each key, but it isn’t necessary to write great songs.
+Learning all the notes within each key is wise, but it isn’t necessary to write great songs.

 Take what you learned today and apply it to your songwriting.
 Instead of thinking of theory as a restrictive factor to your music, think of it as a roadmap to making more informed melodic decisions.